Department of Genetics

 The Department of Genetics is a basic science department located in the George and Cynthia Mitchell Basic Sciences Research Building at the world-renowned University of Texas MD Anderson Cancer Center, in the heart of the Texas Medical Center.
 The focus is on advancing knowledge of the molecular genetic mechanisms that regulate normal and abnormal cellular processes.
 Research grant support totals approximately 10 million dollars in annual direct costs.
 Areas of research emphasis within the department include the identification of disease loci, the use of genetic systems to identify critical steps in development, differentiation, cell proliferation, cell death, DNA repair, and chromosome maintenance and segregation.
 These are important processes for cell and tissue maintenance that are often altered in cancer cells.
 The knowledge gained in our pursuit of basic mechanisms of cellular processes is shared with our clinical colleagues as we strive toward Making Cancer History®.

-The department has 150 staff members comprised of graduate students, postdoctoral fellows, instructors, non-tenure track faculty, professional research staff and administrative staff.
+The department has 130 staff members comprised of graduate students, postdoctoral fellows, instructors, non-tenure track faculty, professional research staff and administrative staff.
 There is a strong commitment to graduate and postgraduate education and training.
 The faculty members are primarily affiliated with the Genes & Development and the Human and Molecular Genetics Ph.D.
 Programs of Study within the University of Texas Graduate School of Biomedical Sciences at Houston.
-Training is enhanced by the John H. Blaffer Lecture Series, a weekly departmental seminar series called the Information Exchange, a weekly Research Forum for student and postdoc research presentations, and the Genes and Development Annual Retreat.
-An NIH T32 training grant, Molecular Genetics of Cancer (CA009299), is in its 34th year of funding, supporting four pre-doctoral students and five postdoctoral fellows.
+Training is enhanced by the John H. Blaffer Lecture Series, a weekly departmental seminar series called the Research Exchange Series, and the Genes and Development Annual Retreat.
+Follow Dr. Lozano and the department on Twitter: @drgglozano.

 The Center for Genetics and Genomics is one of seven centers within the Institute for Basic Science at MD Anderson, facilitating synergy in genetics and genomics research.
 The Center is administered through the Department of Genetics.